Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

 - #### AlternativeNames

   Any other names the series is named as.
+It has `AlternativeName` children name for the individual alternative series name.

-It has the following children element:
+  They have the following children element:

   - ##### Name